-Make an impact in more ways than one with our lust-worthy super limited edition cut-glass hand soap bottle. made from sparkling 100% post-consumer recycled glass, they’re designed to be used + reused + resplendent on the side of your sink. this flawless gem is filled with our signature sweet water gel hand wash made with plant-based cleansers + biodegradable ingredients. turn heads, not just taps.
+Make an impact in more ways than one with our lust-worthy limited edition hand soap bottle. designed to be used + reused + resplendent on the side of your sink. this flawless gem is filled with our signature sweet water gel hand wash made with plant-based cleansers + biodegradable ingredients. turn heads, not just taps.

 in partnership with the Design Museum

 method glass for good doesn’t just look good (serious understatement), it does good too. launched in partnership with the Design Museum,this limited edition is supporting the learning programme for their upcoming exhibition called Waste Age. it explores how design can help transform waste into valuable resources, ushering in a new age where there is no such thing as waste. we’re very excited to be helping inspire the next generation of sustainable designers.

 the brains behind the bottle Sean McGreevy, design director

 method was born out of the idea that homes should be cleaner + more colourful. our daring designers, fearless thinkers + mad scientists believe that making soap leads to brave ideas, bold inventions + beautiful bubbles. because we believe creativity is a force for good.